-Union President candidate Morgan “Mo” Wilson took centre stage, as he slammed the Union and the university for “lack of action” over the suspended 13 at the annual election hustings.
+UNION President candidate Morgan “Mo” Wilson took centre stage, as he slammed the Union and the University for “lack of action” over the suspended students at the annual election hustings.

 In his opening speech, he said: “I’m not a status quo candidate – I’m one of the 13 students who were suspended for occupying the management building.